aragorn2101/SlackBuilds/Slackware_15.0/WRF/README.md

 #### Running WPS and WRF

-After compilation, everytime WPS or WRF is to be used, the ``env.sh`` script (found in the ``OUTPUT`` directory) needs to be sourced.
+After compilation, everytime WPS or WRF is to be used, the ``env.sh`` script (found in the ``wrfv4`` directory) needs to be sourced.
 It sets up the proper environment required for the good functioning of WRF.
 ```
 $ source env.sh
 ```